Last updated: April 23, 2026

 AI halal food scanners are powerful tools, but they have boundaries:

-- Not a certification body: These apps provide AI-assisted analysis, not religious rulings (fatwas).
-They are tools to help you make informed decisions.
+- Not a certification body.
+These apps provide AI-assisted analysis, not religious rulings (fatwas).
+They are tools to help you make informed decisions, not substitutes for a scholar.

-- Packaged food only: They work with products that have ingredient lists.
+- Packaged food only.
+They work with products that have ingredient lists or barcodes.
 They cannot assess restaurant meals, freshly prepared food, or cross-contamination during cooking.

-- Source ambiguity: Some ingredients (like "natural flavors" or "enzymes") do not specify their source on the label.
-AI may flag these as doubtful because there is genuinely not enough information.
+- Source ambiguity.
+Some ingredients (like "natural flavors" or "enzymes") do not specify their source on the label.
+AI flags these as doubtful because there is genuinely not enough information.

 Frequently Asked Questions